Youth Gone Wild

 "Youth Gone Wild" is the debut single from American heavy metal band Skid Row's debut album, released in January 1989.

+"Sleazegrinder" of Louder included the song in his list of "The 20 Greatest Hair Metal Anthems Of All Time".

+Music and lyrics

+"Sleazegrinder" of Louder said the track "is pure rip-snorting, hard-as-nails power-rock".
+He said the song's lyrics "captured the essence of glam’s suburban teenage malaise."

 Background

 The song's music video received heavy airplay on MTV; however, as a single it only reached #99 on the US Billboard Hot 100 and reached #27 on the Mainstream Rock Tracks.

 The song was re-released as a single in 1992, with a live recording of "Delivering the Goods" (from the band's B-Side Ourselves EP) as the B-side; it charted again at #22 on the UK Singles chart.